 For heavier materials, you can use the steamer inside and outside of the piece of clothing to get the best results.

 A steam cleaner is surprisingly versatile.
-Aside from clothes, you can also use it for bed sheets, pillowcases, and curtains.
+Aside from clothes, you can also use it for bed sheets, pillowcases, curtains, and even upholstery.
 It is very economical and effective and is a good alternative for dry cleaning and ironing clothes.
 It will surely save you both time and money.
 A steamer is also very portable, so many people take it with them whenever they travel.
 If you are someone who wants to look presentable while on the go, a garment steamer is a good investment.
-And the best thing is, you can steam clean your clothes yourself like a pro.
+And the best thing is, you can steam clean your clothes yourself like a professional.